valbronx/caradisiac/README.md

 * must listen port `9292`
 * must provide endpoint `/populate` to index records to Elasticsearch
-* must provide endpoint `/suv` that return list of paginated higher rate and higher volume suv
+* must provide endpoint `/suv` that return list of cars with the higher car boot volume

 ## How to do that?